 David K. Hawk (’77) is retired from his position as a software engineer at Lockheed Martin in Sunnyvale.

-John H. Hayes (’97) is a computer specialist with the high energy astrophysics division of the Smithsonian Astrophysical Observatory in Cambridge, MA.
-He works with the user support group of the Chandra X-ray Observatory.
+John H. Hayes (’97) is the principal of Hayes Graphics in Camarillo.
+He was formerly a computer specialist with the high energy astrophysics division of the Smithsonian Astrophysical Observatory in Cambridge, MA, where he worked on the Chandra X-ray Observatory.

 Harvey Hecht (’92) is the information technology manager for Service Employees International Union Local 1021 in northern California.
-He earned a master's degree in computer science at Regis University in 2006, and he is now a Ph.D. candidate in applied computer science at NorthCentral University.
+He earned a master's degree in computer science at Regis University in 2006.

 Richard Hertz (’78) is the principal of Hertz Research, a polling and software company in Bodega Bay.
 Currently he is also teaching a course in the SSU Department of Political Science, in which he earned his M.A. in 1989.

-Victoria Moore Hewitt (’87) and her husband own and operate a thoroughbred horse farm, Arundel Farm, in Paris, Kentucky.
-They are also authors, whose first novel won the Pinnacle Book Achievement Award for fantasy and romance.
+Victoria Hewitt [formerly Moore] (’87) and her husband own and operate a thoroughbred horse farm in Paris, Kentucky.
+They are authors, whose first novel won the Pinnacle Book Achievement Award for fantasy and romance.
+She and her son have published a juvenile novel about Minecraft and are working on another.
 She was formerly the principal of Lawrence Cook Middle School in Santa Rosa.

 Jeremy Hieb (’03) is an electric powertrain engineer at Zero Motorcycles in Scotts Valley.